 So, if finding a job with public transportation or similar avenues isn’t available or you would prefer a work from home option, here are some things you might consider:

-Open a Daycare in Your Home
+Open A Service Inside Your Home

 Do you have the patient heart and nurturing personality required to supervise children?
 Do you have a room or two that you can modify and dedicate to the business to ensure their safety?
 Running a daycare may be a great option for you!